Best Ways to Antique Furniture

 If you have a large area to cover, you can double or triple the amounts of the paint and glaze mixture.
 However, working with a small amount at a time is easier and creates less waste.

-For different textures and effects, try using rolled-up plastic wrap, newspaper or cheesecloth to wipe off the glaze.
+For different textures and effects, try using rolled-up plastic wrap, newspaper, or cheesecloth to wipe off the glaze.
 Cheesecloth accentuates the wood grain, while crinkled newspaper and plastic wrap marble the surface.
 You can use a towel to create a scratched effect.
 Allow the surface to dry completely.
-When the glaze mixture has dried completely, proceed to applying a coat of polyurethane.
+When the glaze mixture has dried completely, proceed to apply a coat of polyurethane.

 Helpful Tip

-If you want to add even more of a distressed appearance, try wearing down the surface of the wood with sandpaper, shave sharp edges with a knife or poke wormholes into the surface with a nail.
+If you want to add even more of a distressed appearance, try wearing down the surface of the wood with sandpaper, shaving sharp edges with a knife, or poke wormholes into the surface with a nail.

 Step 5: Apply Polyurethane